luckysenjaya/WeatherApp/README.md

     - Save a city and Show it on the Main Page

 # How to build:
-    - For Simplicity, use Android Studio to build it
+    - For Simplicity, use Android Studio to build it.
+There is an apk file in release section too.

 # Architecture: